masolimano/maneage/README.md

 master Make easily (and freely).
 An introduction is then given to the general architecture of the pipeline.
 It is followed by a checklist of steps that are necessary to start customizing this pipeline for your research.
-The main body finishs with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
+The main body finishes with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
 As discussed above, in the appendix, a short introduction on the necessity of reproducible science is given.
 Please share your thoughts and suggestions on this pipeline so we can implement them and make it even more easier to use and more robust/generic.